Get The Visibility Your Company Needs

 Newland Chase offers full support with all aspects of corporate immigration to Colombia.
 Please find an overview of the typical corporate immigration processes below.
 Every situation is unique, so please do get in touch, either through your usual Newland Chase contact or using the details on the right hand side of the page.
 Our immigration experts will be glad to discuss your needs in greater detail.

-Visa applications for work in Colombia can be submitted at the relevant Colombian consulate.
+Visa applications for work in Colombia can be submitted at the relevant Colombian consular post abroad.
 Alternatively, visa-exempt nationals can apply for a post-arrival change of status, which often provides faster processing time until the applicant can begin work activities.
-However, note that the applicant will not be able to begin work activities until issuance of his/her ID card.
-In addition, upon entry into Colombia, applicants utilizing the post-arrival change of status process will be required to obtain a Temporary Visitor Permit (Permiso de Ingreso y Permanencia, PIP).
-The specific PIP type (PT, POA, PID) will depend on the applicant's activities to be performed while his/her in-country work authorisation applications are in processes; however, it is often PT allowing business activities.
+However, note that the applicant will not be able to begin work activities until issuance of their ID card.
+In addition, upon entry into Colombia, applicants utilising the post-arrival change of status process will be required to obtain a Temporary Visitor Permit (Permiso de Ingreso y Permanencia, PIP).
+The specific PIP type (PT, POA, PID) will depend on the activities the applicant will perform while their in-country work authorisation applications are in process; however, it is often type PT allowing business activities.

 Applicants qualified for working in one of Colombia's regulated professions (economics, law, medicine, business administration, engineering) must obtain approval from the relevant Professional Council or other regulatory body before they can practice in Colombia.
 Approval is issued in the form of a temporary professional permit or permanent professional ID card.
 Educational certificates duly apostilled or legalized as appropriate may need to be validated, which can take several months.
 Temporary Professional Permits are issued valid for one year and must be renewed in that timeframe.

 The Local Hire Migrant Visa is the correct category for companies in Colombia to sponsor qualified skilled employees to work in Colombia as local hires.
 It is valid for the duration of the employment contract (up to three years) and is renewable.
 After five years on this status, the applicant will be eligible for a Residence visa which is valid for indefinite time; nevertheless, the visa label should be updated every five years through a "Visa Transfer" process.